Retail buyer

 - analyse consumer buying patterns and predict future trends

-- regularly review performance indicators, such as sales and discount levels
+- review performance indicators, such as sales data, margins and discount levels

-- keep up to date with market trends and react to changes in demand and logistics
+- keep up to date with market and digital trends, reacting to changes in customer demand and logistics

-- maintain relationships with existing suppliers and source new suppliers for future products
+- maintain strong relationships with existing suppliers and help source new ones

-- attend trade fairs, in the UK and overseas, to select and assemble a new collection of products
+- attend trade fairs and supplier showrooms, in the UK and overseas, to select and assemble new product ranges

-- present new ranges to senior retail managers
+- present new ranges and buying plans to senior managers

 Salary